 CONS: Vertical orientation means clumsy port layout.
 Plain chassis choice.

 Our first impression of the SkyTech Omega 8700K-1080TI was that this could be a gaming PC that married the best things about desktop PCs with the latest components.
-As it turns out, it is a gaming rig that exhibits some of the best features that doesn’t cost too much.
+As it turns out, it is a gaming rig that exhibits some of the best features that don’t cost too much.
 If you’re not interested in game consoles, the Omega performs well, and it won’t be easy to find a gaming desktop out there that beats this value, especially at this price range.

 Read the full review: SkyTech Omega 8700K-1080TI